emaverick2001/PersonalPortfolio/src/content/blog/gpu-passthrough-on-nixos.md

 of most Skyrim mods: it would make network calls, dynamically create items in the world based on those results, etc.

-While Linux gaming has come quite far, some of the more involved tools for Skyrim modding only support Windows.
+While Linux gaming has come far, some of the more involved tools for Skyrim modding only support Windows.
 To my surprise, this was a barrier for me - I don't have a single Windows machine around anymore!
 I run NixOS on my desktop and laptop and stopped dual-booting years ago.

 This left me with a few options.
 I could either